Meudon: Economy

 Although a choice residential district, access to the railway (RER) and the Seine river have made Meudon a manufacturing center since the 1840s.

 Metal products and military explosives have been continuously produced there since then.

+In recent times, the town's economy has shifted toward services from its manufacturing origins.
+Thales Group, HP, Vallourec and Sodexo have offices in the Meudon Campus business district at Meudon-sur-Seine.

 Scientific facilities

 In addition to the Observatory, what is today ONERA, a national aerospace research institute and wind tunnel has been present since the military opened its aerostatic (lighter-than-air) field in the Chalais park in 1877.
 From 1921 to 1981 the Air Museum was located here until it moved to Le Bourget Airport.

-CNRS has a campus in Bellevue.
+The French National Centre for Scientific Research has a campus in Bellevue.

 Public transport

 Meudon is well served by public transport operated jointly by the SNCF and the RATP.

 Réseau Express Régional (RER) – Line C

-Meudon is served by line C of the RER by Meudon – Val Fleury station.
+Meudon is served by line C of the RER by Meudon-Val Fleury station.

-Transilien – Line N
+Transilien – Transilien Line N

 Meudon is also served by the Transilien Line N through Meudon station and Bellevue station.